MilindShekhawat/Retail-Store-Traffic-Management/README.md

 # How to use
-Save the mvmt_detect.py script.
+1. Download the Repo.
+2. Save the .cfg file and the .weights file given here in the repo folder. https://drive.google.com/drive/folders/1fz_T67ok0gtK9SOZuOtg4yGhpF_EwagQ?usp=drive_link.

-Open a terminal on that location and type
+3. Open a terminal on that location and type
 ```
 python mvmt_detect.py -v "Path to your Video"
 ```